AbubakarAfzal147/AbubakarAfzal147/README.md

 I have experience in **web development and data science**, and I continuously learn and build innovative projects using AI tools and programming...

 ---
-# 🧠 Tech Stack & Tools
+# 🧠 My Skills Set
+Some skills and tools which iam using ..
 <table align="center">
 <tr>